+[Interview] Kate Raworth: 'Boundaries unleash creativity'

-Kate Raworth: 'boundaries unleash creativity'
+Kate Raworth: 'Boundaries unleash creativity'

 What if we understood the economy not as some abstract construct at once shaping society but separated from the living planet that we all call home?
 What if the European Union dedicated itself to meeting the people's needs without pushing beyond planetary boundaries?